[Skip to Content]

 Some kids may need to get vaccinated again later in life.
 These include children:

-Sometimes doctors give the HepB vaccine in combination with other vaccines, such as DTaP, IPV, Hib, or HepA vaccines.
+Sometimes doctors give the HepB vaccine in combination (in the same shot) with other vaccines, such as DTaP, IPV, Hib, or HepA vaccines.

 Why Is the HepB Vaccine Recommended?